matter-labs/zksync-era/prover/docs/01_gcp_vm.md

 - Machine configuration: "GPUs", then:
   - GPU Type: NVIDIA L4
   - Number of GPUs: 1
-  - Machine type: Preset, `g2-standard-32`
+  - Machine type: Preset, `g2-standard-16`
-- Availability policies: Spot ⚠️ Make sure to not skip that, standard provisioning is much more expensive.
+- Availability policies: Spot instances are much cheaper, but there is a chance that it will be preempted while you work on it.
+If you're working on something that is not very important, spot instances are recommended.
+If any disruption will be harmful, choose standard provisioning.
 - Then click on "VM provisioning model advanced settings" and
   - Click on "Set a time limit for the VM"
   - Set the limit to 8 hours